How to Install Kali Linux 2024 on VMware Workstation 17 Pro

 Step 11

-Since you will be installing Kali Linux from scratch, you must create a new virtual disk.
-If you have installed Linux on the virtual disk before, you can add the disk of your guest system from the Select a Disk setting with the option to use an existing virtual disk.
+Since you will install Kali Linux from scratch, you must create a new virtual disk.
+If you have previously installed Linux on a virtual disk, you can use the existing disk.
+To do this, you can select Use an existing virtual disk.

 Creating a New Virtual Disk